Current employer: Crowdfunder.co.uk

 Current location: Newquay, Cornwall

-“I’ve worked closely with four companies now which were started by Plymouth University graduates, so if you’re looking to start a strong digital company then Plymouth certainly has the capability to really help.”
+“I’ve worked closely with four companies now which were started by University of Plymouth graduates, so if you’re looking to start a strong digital company then Plymouth certainly has the capability to really help.”

 Tell us about your career path since graduation.